Tutorial | Automation scenarios#

 You’ll see that there was nothing to do for this job.
 The scenario was triggered based on the small amount of time that had passed, but there was no actual work for the scenario to do.
 If you return to the Steps tab, you’ll see that the build mode is Build dependencies then these items.
 With no upstream changes, no action was required.

-Only business and enterprise license users have access to this feature.
-Please skip ahead to Compute metrics if these triggers are not available to you.
+Only business and enterprise license users have access to triggers on dataset changes.
+Please skip ahead to Use data quality rules or checks in a scenario if these triggers are not available to you.

 For other use cases, we may want to initiate actions based on dataset modifications.
 Let’s demonstrate how this works first for filesystem datasets and then (optionally) for SQL datasets.